-Work flexibly to help a senior stay in their home
+- Meaningful work to help a senior stay at home

-Handypeople are often recent retirees.
-They’re former teachers, firefighters, business executives or artists: a huge spectrum of community members in a new phase of life.
-Not all of our handypeople are retirees, but the majority other.
-Others find that Umbrella fits in to their lives, and becomes a way to earn extra income and give back.
+Umbrella Handy Neighbors are often recent retirees.
+They’re former teachers, firefighters, business executives or artists.
+Others are community members who find that Umbrella fits into their lives as a way to earn extra income and give back.

 How much will I work?

 It's completely up to you!
-Our handypeople have busy lives.
-Some work with Umbrella a few times a year, and some work a few times a week.
-You can turn down any job, and set opt-in to every job.
+Our Handy Neighbors have busy lives.
+Some work with Umbrella a few times a month, and some work a few times a week.
+You can turn down any job, or go away for a few months without any issues.

-What kind of work can you do on Umbrella?
+What kind of work can I do on Umbrella?